Partial federal government shutdown

-Certified peer counselors work with individuals and parents of children receiving mental health or substance use disorder services.
+Certified peer support specialists work with individuals and parents of children receiving mental health or substance use disorder services.
 They use their own lived experiences to help their peers find hope and to support their recovery.

-Are you ready to become a peer counselor?
+Are you ready to become a peer specialist?
 Take the online course and complete the training application.

 Follow this step-by-step certification process: